kamranayub/dotposthog/docs/FeatureFlagsApi.md

 <a id="featureflagsevaluationreasonsretrieve"></a>
 # **FeatureFlagsEvaluationReasonsRetrieve**
-> FeatureFlag FeatureFlagsEvaluationReasonsRetrieve (string projectId)
+> PostHogFeatureFlag FeatureFlagsEvaluationReasonsRetrieve (string projectId)